 Participation in surveys: local and national surveys are undertaken by members.
 Recording and monitoring bird populations in the county is vital in informing conservation efforts and, hopefully, local planning decisions.

-Library: the Society has an extensive DVD and book library.
+Library: we have an extensive DVD and book library.
 It is open during the indoor meetings.

-Goytre House Wood: the Society owns an 11-acre woodland nature reserve adjacent to the Monmouthshire & Brecon Canal.
+Goytre House Wood: we own an 11-acre woodland nature reserve adjacent to the Monmouthshire & Brecon Canal.
 The reserve has free access for members, whilst the public can use a Public Footpath which runs through the wood.

 Bert Hamar Bursary: a bursary is available annually to help fund research into birds within the county.
 Submissions for consideration for the award can be submitted at any time to email@example.com.